 Please check out the Sage Handbook of Applied Memory, edited by Tim Perfect and yours truly, which was published in 2014.
 It is a big, beautiful book featuring 37 chapters on a broad range of applied memory issues written by international leaders in the field.
 Beth Loftus wrote, "This is a fabulous collection of essays on memory in the real world.
 The leading scholars have been assembled to produce a volume that is intellectually rich, up-to-date, and truly important."

 I also co-edited (with Colleen Kelley, Andy Yonelinas, and Roddy Roediger) a collected volume of chapters by renowned memory theorists reporting cutting edge research, Remembering: Attributions, Processes, and Control in Human Memory (in honor of Larry Jacoby.
 The volume follows from a conference in honour of Larry Jacoby and is available in soft cover, hardback, and as an e-book.
 Robert L. Greene (Case Western U) wrote a review of the book for PsychCRITIQUES that, among other things, said "The quality of the individual contributions is so high and the overarching influence of Jacoby’s work so pervasive that the result is an impressive contribution to the literature on memory….Very few volumes include a set of authors as distinguished as this one.
 This book allows the reader to see work from some of the most productive psychological laboratories of memory research…It presents many important and exciting contributions and should prove invaluable to anyone wanting to understand contemporary psychological perspectives on memory."

-The UVic public relations people made a little video of me talking about my work, which you can view at http://youtu.be/iIO4_SusljQ .
+The UVic public relations people made a little video of me talking about my work, which you can view Here .